Home » Recipe Index » Asian Sauce Recipes – Homemade Sauces & Spreads » Taiwanese Sweet Mayonnaise Recipe (Homemade Sweet Mayo)

 Serving Suggestions

-For a more indulgent treat, try slathering the mayo on Cheese Steamed Buns or Pumpkin Steamed Buns—then add bacon, eggs, or a juicy burger patty.
+For a more indulgent treat, try slathering the mayo on Cheese Steamed Buns or Pumpkin Steamed Buns, then add bacon, eggs, or a juicy burger patty.
 One bite and you’ll be hooked!

-FAQs about Sweet Mayonnaise
+Sweet Mayonnaise FAQs

 What is sweet mayonnaise made of?